 An interview is scheduled in the Spring of each year.
 Upon completion of their admission file, potential applicants will be notified in writing whether or not they are invited to the interview.
 Following the interview, students will be notified of status of acceptance within two weeks.

-Deadline for applications is February 1 of each year.
+Deadline for applications is February 1

 *Write a personal statement, approximately 250-300 words in length, describing his or her career goals.
 The applicant should illustrate how he or she intends to help others grow after having completed the degree.
 In keeping with the Honor Tradition at Converse, your essay must be entirely your own work, taking special care to properly cite any ideas or words from another source, organizing your essay clearly and proofreading your work.